luvnft/bitcoinr/_pages/runs/27-lausanne.md

 author_profile: true
 ---

-The fifth Bitcoin run in Switzerland 🇨🇭 was minted in [Lausanne](https://en.wikipedia.org/wiki/Lausanne) 🎉, the capital and largest city of the Swiss French-speaking canton of Vaud, also home of the International Olympic Committee and many other international sport organizations.
+The sixth Bitcoin run in Switzerland 🇨🇭 was minted in [Lausanne](https://en.wikipedia.org/wiki/Lausanne) 🎉, the capital and largest city of the Swiss French-speaking canton of Vaud, also home of the International Olympic Committee and many other international sport organizations.